ElectricRCAircraftGuy/eRCaGuy_hello_world/README.md

     1. How to create an enum class which contains ONLY strings, for instance, by inheriting from BOTH the `str` class _and_ the `Enum` class.
         1. Pay attention!: if you try to store an integer into such an Enum class the integer value gets automatically converted into a string!
 This is demonstrated.
     1. How to iterate over Enums in Python (meaning: over all enum members in an Enum class).
+    1. Introduce 3 types of enums:
+        1. regular enums
+        1. string enums
+        1. integer enums
+    1. Compare and contrast three types of enums (1. _regular enums_ vs. 2. _string enums_ vs. 3. _integer enums_), and show and compare how each works and how each treats the `=` operator.
     1. etc.

 <a id="3-markdown"></a>